 |

-well remember the ships of this site, that were frequent visitors to
+ships of this site, that were frequent visitors to Avonmouth, and I

-Avonmouth, and I would have seen most of the fleet as I travelled
+would have seen most of the fleet as I travelled through the docks

-forecourt attendant, the Haparangi was mentioned in respect of
+attendant, the Haparangi was mentioned in respect of boot-topping.

-boot-topping.
-The garage owner, Albert Weatherhead, was care-fore for
+The garage owner, Albert Weatherhead, was care-fore for British

-British Paints, and he had a store in Napier Rd, Avonmouth, and would
+Paints, and he had a store in Napier Rd, Avonmouth, and would supply

 |